alrieckert/lazarus/languages/README.txt

 For example Finnish translation:

-1. Make sure that you have up to date Lazarus from SVN trunk.
+1. Make sure that you have up-to-date Lazarus from SVN trunk.
 2. Search for all *.fi.po files.
 3. If PO file belongs to some package, make sure that this package is installed in IDE.
 4. Rebuild Lazarus clean.
 This will update most packages translations.